norzvic/academic_website/content/_index.md

 Hi, my name is Ke Nie and I am a [doctoral candidate in sociology at the University of California, San Diego](http://sociology.ucsd.edu/people/graduate-students/ke-nie.html).
 I use both quantitative and qualitative methods to study cultural markets and cultural policies around the world with a specific focus on music.
 For example, my latest publication at [Poetics](https://www.journals.elsevier.com/poetics) uses Music Information Retrieval (MIR) algorithms and topic models to investigate [how censorship impacted music genres in China](/posts/hiphop_censorship_computational/).
 I am now focusing on my dissertation project, which examines how creativity is organized, regulated, and practiced in the Chinese popular music industry in the wake of its extensive digitization.

 Before joining the doctoral program at UCSD, I worked as a news correspondent and later a freelance writer in China, writing for [Xinhua](http://www.xinhuanet.com/), [Caixin Weekly](http://weekly.caixin.com/), [The Paper](http://thepaper.cn/), [The Initium](http://theinitium.com/), [CNPolitics](http://cnpolitics.org/), and many other renowned media platforms.
-In my spare time, I also [write and produce music for music videos, commercials, and fun](https://soundcloud.com/keniejimiproject/).
+In my spare time, I also [write and produce music for music videos, commercials, and for fun](https://soundcloud.com/keniejimiproject/).

 Feel free to reach out to me at knie[at]ucsd.edu.